C2FO/fast-csv/README.md

 ```

-You may alternatively pass an array of header names which must match the order of each column in the csv, otherwise
+You may alternatively pass an array of header names which must match the order of each column in the CSV, otherwise
 the data columns will not match.

 ```javascript